rhettjay/etwas-in-die-birne/README.md

 ### Ideas
 #### More likely to be worked on
+* calendar with integrations to multiple calendars gor sharing schedules.
 * integration environment builder
 * htmx templater
 * automated release engine